ammmir/eymsg/API.md

     GET /topics/foo/m1?_method=DELETE

-And A PUT request would look like:
+And a PUT request would look like:

     POST /topics/foo?_method=PUT
     {